bamlab/react-tv-space-navigation/docs/api.md

 # useSpatialNavigatorFocusableAccessibilityProps

+> Check out the [accessibility state of the lib](./accessibility.md) for more info and a little demo.

 This is a custom React hook that is used to provide suggested accessibility properties for a focusable component.
 It contains the following workaround (which is not standard at all, but the best we could achieve with TalkBack...):
 - if I focus an element using accessibility focus, nothing happens (unfortunately)